 Economy and infrastructure

 The economy of Manipur is also on a constant rise.
 The positive role played by the government has indeed helped in boosting the economy of the state.
 There are as many as 7700 small-scale industries that are located in the state.
 A few of the small scale industries that have made a positive influence on the economy of the state include handlooms, village industries, cottage industries and handicrafts.

-As per the data released by Census 2011, the total population of Manipur is 2,570,390.
-The rural population consists of 1, 736, 236, and the urban population is 834, 154.
-According to Census 2011, population density is approximately 115; thus highlighting a total increase of 18 points as compared to the data released in the year 2001.
-Imphal West records the highest positionand the density is approximately 856 per square kilometer.
-Thoubal occupies the second position as far as population density remains concerned with the value at approximately 708 Sq.
+As per the data released by Census 2011, the total population of Manipur is 25, 70,390.
+The rural population consists of 1,736,236, and the urban population is 8, 34,154.
+According to Census 2011, population density is approximately 122; thus highlighting a total increase of 19 points as compared to the data released in the year 2001.
+Imphal West records the highest position and the density is approximately 856 per square kilometer.
+Thoubal occupies the second position as far as population density is concerned with the value at approximately 708 Sq.
 Km.
 Tamenglong records the minimum population and the value ranges within 25 per single sq km and 32 per single sq km during the year 2011.
 Inhabitants of Manipur can be divided into as many as three ethnic communities namely, Meiteis, individuals inhabiting the valley and major tribes residing in the hills.
-It is possible to subdivide tribes living in the hills into two further ethno-denominations recognized as Kuki-Chins and Nagas.
+It is possible to subdivide tribes living in the hills into two further ethno-denominations recognised as Kuki-Chins and Nagas.

 Hotels of Manipur

-The State has hotels of star and non star category catering to the needs of the tourists visiting Manipur.
-Besides it has resorts, restaurants and cafes which cater to the needs of all segment of travelers.
+The state has hotels of star and non star category catering to the needs of the tourists visiting Manipur.
+Besides it has resorts, restaurants and cafes which cater to the needs of all segments of travellers.